-While your implants integrate (heal) into the bone, you may choose to have a temporary removable flipper or partial denture so that you can smile with confidence and won’t have to be embarrassed by your gaps.
+While your implants integrate (heal) into the bone, you may choose to have a temporary removable flipper or partial denture so that you can smile with confidence.
 Just as with a single implant placement, once the implants have healed and the lab has fabricated your dental bridge, you will come to our office to have the bridge permanently cemented into place.

 Cost of a Dental Bridge vs. Implants